The Testing Effect: Why Quizzes Beat Rereading [2026]

 The testing effect proves quizzing builds stronger memory than rereading.
 See how quiz duels and spaced repetition apply it.

 You read a chapter twice.
 Your friend took one quiz on it.
-A week later, your friend recalls twice as much.
+A week later, your friend recalls twice as much, and that gap is the whole story of this article.

-This article covers the science, the key studies, when it fails, and how LearnClash’s duel and practice modes use the testing effect.
+What follows: the science behind the effect, the studies that proved it, the cases where it stops working, and how LearnClash’s duel and practice modes put it to work.
 Test it yourself with a quiz duel on any topic →

 What Is the Testing Effect?